 Cooking oil, such as avocado, vegetable or peanut oil, for cooking the shrimp.
 A little goes a long way for this recipe!

-This easy sauce can be made ahead, and the flavors become more pronounced as it sits in the fridge.
+This sauce is creamy, smoky, tangy, and just a little spicy.
+It can easily be made-ahead, and the flavors become more pronounced as it sits in the fridge.

 Mayonnaise.
 Adding a bit of mayo to the sour cream creates a creamier, richer, and smoother texture for the taco sauce.

-Fresh squeezed lime juice.
+Fresh squeezed lime juice and lime zest.
 The acid in the lime juice makes gives this sauce it's tangy flavor, and helps loosen up the sour cream and mayonnaise.
+The zest adds bold tangy lime flavor.

 Fresh garlic, to add a warm background note and kick up the flavors in the sauce.